4th ANNUAL SWELTERING SUMMER 8-HOUR ULTRA (and Marathon)

 Please read all information below for race details, specifics, and racer musts!

-* Change to an 8-Hour Ultra: This decision was made to accommodate those wishing to run a 50k or first marathon.
+*8-Hour Ultra: This decision was made to accommodate those wishing to run a 50k or first marathon.
 This will also result in an 8-hour cutoff for marathon runners.

 * Moving communal and individual aid stations to shaded sections of the track